frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 The cauldron tipped.

-What fell was not water but liquid fire, bright and merciless.
-It found the men below with terrible accuracy.
-Their screams rose sharp enough to cut the air.
-Bottles of dreg followed, shattering against stone and flesh, each one blooming into fresh flame.
-The courtyard became carnage painted in red and orange against pale stone.
+The oil struck the men below with terrible accuracy.
+Scalding.
+Clinging.
+Bottles of dreg followed before the first scream could form, shattering against shields and stone, each one blooming into flame.
+The oil caught fire, and the courtyard became carnage painted in red and orange against pale stone.

 For a single, perfect moment, hope lived again.

-Then I saw the mangonel rise on the far side of the field.
+Then I saw what they were building on the far side of the field.
+A mangonel.

-***
+### * * *

 The mangonel groaned as Fascino’s men readied the first strike.
 Its massive arm was drawn back, ropes straining and creaking as if the machine itself despised the work it was about to do.
 They loaded a stone into the sling, a stone as large as a child, and in my chest, the ember of hope guttered low, flickering like a candle in a sudden breath of wind.